brentjColoS/server-based_tic-tac-toe/README.md

 ## How to Play:
 1. **Start the server:** Run the `server.py` script in the terminal.
    - Example: `python server.py -p 12345`
+   - **Note:** The server log (`server_log.log`) will reset every time the server starts.

 2. **Connect clients:** Run the `client.py` script on two different machines or terminals, specifying the server's IP address and port.
    - Example: `python client.py -i SERVER_IP -p 12345`

-3. **Join the game:** Each client sends a join message to the server upon connection.
-The server assigns each player an ID ("X" or "O").
+3. **Join the game:** Each client connects to the server and is assigned an ID and role ("X" or "O") based on the order of connection.

-4. **Play the game:** Players take turns entering their moves by specifying row and column positions (e.g., "1 2").
+4. **Play the game:** Players take turns entering their moves by specifying row and column positions (e.g., "1,2").
 The first player to get three in a row (vertically, horizontally, or diagonally) wins!

 5. **Chat:** Players can communicate with each other via chat messages.
 These messages are sent to all connected clients.

 6. **Game Over:** Once a player wins or the game ends in a draw, the server announces the outcome.
-Players are then offered the option to start a new game or quit.
+The game board resets, and players can start a new game.

+7. **Disconnection Handling:**
+   - If a player disconnects, the other player is also disconnected, and the board resets.
+   - New players can then connect to a fresh board.

 ## Technologies Used:
-* Python
+- Python
-* Sockets
+- Sockets

 ## Game Message Protocol